xxxxxi0001/Machine_Learning_Possible_Function/README.md

 ### Function 5. check_mutilineariality(variables_df,threshold=0.8)
 1. Purpose: Check multilineariality that will introduce bia to logistic regression model
-2. Input: 1). variables_df: variables selected for multilineariality checking (has to be numerical)
+2. Input: 1). variables_df: variables selected for multilineariality checking (has to be numerical) 2). threshold: above what correlational value is considered as strong correlation
-3. Return:Nothing will return but will tell you what features are highly correlated
+4. Return:Nothing will return but will tell you what features are highly correlated
-4. Usage Example:
+5. Usage Example:

 `variables<-df_LR[,c("col1","col2")]`